Skip to contents

 Analysing the mtcars dataset using R and Python

-rixpress makes it easy to write polyglot or multilingual, data science pipelines with derivation that run R or Python code.
+rixpress makes it easy to write polyglot (multilingual) data science pipelines with derivations that run R or Python code.
 This vignette explains how you can easily set up such a pipeline.

 library(rix)